 Associate Professor Kees Van Gool

 Assoc Prof Van Gool is an expert on Medicare.
-He can talk about the rebate freeze and possible reforms around prosthetic devices.
+He has extensive experience in international, national and regional health policy research.

 Kees.VanGool@uts.edu.au or 0458 858 006

 FRANKING CREDITS, NEGATIVE GEARING